Bugsia/Terraining/README.md

 Once loaded, use ALT to toggle between view and mouse mode.
 You can use WASD, Space and CTRL to move around and SHIFT will make you faster.
 To deform the terrain, check the "Check mouse" Checkbox and use the left mouse button to start.

-# About this project
-This project has no particular goal, other than serving as a place for me to learn and implement concepts, that I find interesting